magento/magento2-functional-testing-framework/docs/test-prep.md

 # Preparing a test for MFTF

-This tutorial will guide you through the process of converting a raw functional test into a properly abstracted test file, ready for publishing.
+This tutorial demonstrates the process of converting a raw functional test into a properly abstracted test file, ready for publishing.

 ## The abstraction process

 When first writing a test for a new piece of code such as a custom extension, it is likely that values are hardcoded for the specific testing environment while in development.
 To make the test more generic and easier for others to update and use, we need to abstract the test.
 The general process:

-1. Create the raw test.
+1. Convert the manual test to a working, hard-coded test.
-1. Update all the selectors from hardcoded values to appropriate selectors.
+1. Convert all selectors from hardcoded values to appropriate selectors.
-1. Update userInput from hardcoded values to data entities.
+1. Convert hardcoded form values and other data to data entities.
-1. Remove simple actions and replace with Action Groups.
+1. Convert [actions][] into [action groups][].

 ## The manual test